 - HIST 155: Film as History: Modern Latin America, Syllabus

 - HIST 252: Immigration in the Americas, Syllabus

 - HIST 254: Big Business in Brazil, Syllabus

-- HIST 351: The Birth of the Modern Latin America City, Syllabus
+- HIST 351: Urban Latin American History, Syllabus

 - HIST 352: Racial Democracies: Brazil vs. Mexico, Syllabus

 - Navigating Life and Work in Old Republic São Paulo.
 University of Florida Press, December 2020.